End of Tenancy Cleaning Cost

 £170

-We all like to think we could do it ourselves, and save on the costs of hiring a specialist cleaner, however this is not always the case.
-Your property will need to be cleaned to the standard of the moving in inventory, otherwise your landlord will raise a dispute.
+We all like to think we could do it ourselves and save on the costs of hiring a specialist cleaner.
+However, this is not always the case.
+Your property will need to be cleaned to the standard of the moving-in inventory.
+Otherwise, your landlord could raise a dispute.

-Meaning you could lose out on your deposit and be charged with any extra cleaning costs or bills.
-Always remember that cleaning and hygiene are the responsibility of the tenant.
+This means you could lose out on your deposit and be charged with any extra cleaning costs or bills.
+Always remember that cleaning and hygiene are the tenant's responsibility.

 End of tenancy cleaning is something you could do by yourself if you want to keep costs down.
 However, this runs the risk of you not cleaning to the standard a professional team could achieve.